Can a renovated court house make a fun family home? You be the judge... | Ideal Home

 Check out this stunning beach house: We’ve found the ultimate beach house – come take a peek inside!

 The Old Court House dates back to 1858.
-The Grade-II listed building is highly regarded for its historical interest, having served as a magistrates’ court and as a county court until it’s closure in 1992.
-Once court was adorned the property was bought by the current owners, who carried about extensive renovation works – resulting in a spacious town house full of character.
+The Grade-II listed building is highly regarded for its historical interest, having served as a magistrates’ court and as a county court until its closure in 1992.
+Once court was adjourned, the property was bought by the current owners, who carried about extensive renovation works – resulting in a spacious town house full of character.

-The generous home boasts four bedrooms, reception hall, four living rooms and a large open-plan kitchen.
+The generous home boasts four bedrooms, a reception hall, four living rooms and a large open-plan kitchen.

 The impressive exterior

-With such superb architecture this property is certainly not guilty of being a shrinking violet.
+With such superb architecture, this property is certainly not guilty of being a shrinking violet.
 The renovation has retained many of the original features, such as the stone royal arms on top of the parapet.

 The kitchen feels incredibly impressive thanks to the double height ceiling.
 The gilded accessories help to give this room a fancy finish.